jcoupon/person-insights/README.md

 - creates a list of famous/unknown people (100/100?) to build a model
 - see for most powerful people from Wikipedia or Forbes
 - add a age/year of birth date
+- create a person class (and store data origin)